How To Use Median For Budgeting: Easy Step-By-Step

 Now that you’ve calculated the median for each spending category, it’s time to put those numbers to work.
 Instead of guessing how much to budget or relying on last month’s unusual spending, use the median as your baseline.

 The beauty of this approach is that it balances realism with control.
-You are creating a budget based on your usual behavior rather than your most or least expensive month.
+You are creating a budget based on your usual pattern rather than your most or least expensive month.

-Using median values for each category leads to a more sustainable budget, one that you’re more likely to stick to and feel confident about.
+Using these middle values creates a budget you’re more likely to follow and feel confident about.

 Budgeting is a constant process of reflection and modification rather than a one-time action.
 Once you’ve set your budget using median values, put it into practice for the upcoming month.
 Keep track of your expenses in real time and adhere to your spending restrictions.

-At the end of the month, review your actual spending versus your median-based targets.
+At the end of the month, check your numbers against your median-based estimates.
 Ask yourself:

 • Did the median number feel realistic?